-- 5.3.12 As set out above, section 37 of the 2010 Act specifies that PEPs (as well as certain immediate family members and close associates) must undergo EDD.
-The nature, and extent of, such EDD measures will need to vary depending on the extent of any heightened MLTF risk associated with individual PEPs (including domestics PEPs).
-Accountancy firms must treat PEPs on a case-by-case basis, and apply EDD on the basis of their assessment of the MLTF risk associated with any individual PEPs. - 5.3.13 Section 37 defines a PEP as an individual '...who is or has, at any time in the preceding 12 months, been entrusted with a prominent public function', including either a "specified official" or a member of the administrative, management or supervisory body of a state-owned enterprise or an immediate family member or close associate of such a person.
-Specified official is defined as any of the following officials (including any such officials in an institution of the European Communities or an international body): - a head of state, head of government, government minister or deputy or assistant government minister; - a member of parliament or of a similar legislative body;
+5.3.14As set out above, section 37 of the 2010 Act specifies that PEPs (as well as certain immediate family members and close associates) must undergo EDD.
+The nature, and extent of, such EDD measures will vary depending on the extent of any heightened MLTF risk associated with individual PEPs (including domestics PEPs).
+Accountancy firms must treat PEPs on a case-by-case basis and apply EDD on the basis of their assessment of the MLTF risk associated with any individual PEPs.

+5.3.15Section 37 defines a PEP as an individual 'who is or has, at any time in the preceding 12 months, been entrusted with a prominent public function', including any of the following individuals (but not including any middle ranking or more junior official): a "specified official", a member of the administrative, management or supervisory body of a state-owned enterprise or any individual performing a "prescribed" function or an immediate family member or close associate of such a person.
+Specified official is defined as any of the following officials (including any such officials in an institution of the European Communities or an international body):

-- a member of a supreme court, constitutional court or other high level judicial body whose decisions, other than in exceptional circumstances, are not subject to further appeal; - a member of a court of auditors or of the board of a central bank; - an ambassador, charge d'affairs or high ranking officer in the armed forces; or - a director, deputy director or member of the board of, or person performing the equivalent function in relation to, an international organisation.
+- •a head of state, head of government, government minister or deputy or assistant government minister; - •a member of a parliament or of a similar legislative body; - •a member of the governing body of a political party; - •a member of a supreme court, constitutional court or other high level judicial body whose decisions, other than in exceptional circumstances, are not subject to further appeal: - •a member of a court of auditors or of the board of a central bank; - •an ambassador, charge d'affairs or high-ranking officer in the armed forces; or - •a director, deputy director or member of the board of, or person performing the equivalent function in relation to, an international organisation.